Astig-1982/Solid-Properties-Project/TESTING.md

 * **Note**: this feature works only if the user is logged in.

-* Confirm that everytime a user checks out, if *save details* checkbox is being clicked her/his billing details will be saved at **billing_details** section.
+* Confirm that every time a user checks out, if *save details* checkbox is being clicked her/his billing details will be saved at **billing_details** section.
 * Confirm that when a user updates her/his details in the **billing_details** section, her/his details will update accordingly.
 * Confirm that if a user is NOT logged in, the message ***Save these details to my profile*** will NOT be displayed.
     * **Note**: I chose not to display this message if the user is not logged in, in the favour of another message that encourages the user to log in in order to benefit of the personalised shopping experience.
 I chose to emphasize more on the **personalised shopping experience** feature as I believe it is more important and it will better persuade the user to sign up.